Your Ultimate Guide to the 2020 Punahou Carnival

 THE CARNIVAL ART GALLERY

-Note: For the second year, the Art Gallery, which was usually held in the Mamiya Science Center, is in the Learning Commons at Cooke Library.
+Note: For the third year, th Art Gallery, which was usually held in the Mamiya Science Center, is in the Learning Commons at Cooke Library.
 The gallery is open from 11 a.m. to 11 p.m. and features hundreds of pieces created by more than hundreds of Hawai‘i artists.
 Scrip, cash and credit cards are accepted.
 Proceeds are split between the artist and the carnival fundraiser.

 THE SILENT AUCTION

 The Variety Show

 The Variety Show in Dillingham Hall is the senior class contribution to the carnival.
-This year’s show, “E Pili: E Ola!
-A Tradition of Excellence,” is an original student-led production that incorporates theater, music, dance and comedy.
+This year’s show, 2020 Endgame: Escape from Punaverse!, is an original student-led production that incorporated theater, music, dance and comedy.
 You may want to buy your tickets now—the show typically sells out.

 THE WHITE ELEPHANT TENT